Aka-repos/Aka-repos/README.md

 <code><img width="38" height="38" src="https://www.vectorlogo.zone/logos/git-scm/git-scm-icon.svg" title="Git"></code>

 ---

-### 🚀 Un poco de mí
+### 🚀 About me
-- 🧩 Full-stack con foco en rendimiento, DX y calidad (testing, CI/CD).
+- 🧩 Full-stack focused on performance, DX, and quality (testing, CI/CD).
-- 🧪 Me gusta medir: métricas, logging y trazas desde el día 1.
+- 🧪 I like to measure: metrics, logging, and tracing from day one.
-- 🛡️ Seguridad y buenas prácticas (auth, roles, hardening, secrets).
+- 🛡️ Security and best practices (auth, roles, hardening, secrets).
-- 📦 Entregas continuas en cloud (AWS/Azure) con automatización.
+- 📦 Continuous delivery in the cloud (AWS/Azure) with automation.
 ---

 ### 📬 Contacto & Links